 - Cyber-safety, risky online behavior, overuse of digital media

-Adolescents can be reluctant to participate in therapy and to utilize even proven strategies for improving emotional health.
-Fortunately, through years of practice working with teens, I have found a way to effectively engage, connect with and motivate even the most unwilling therapy participant.
-My approach to therapy with pre-teens and adolescents is informed by motivational interviewing, family systems theory, cognitive behavioral therapy, and mindfulness-based cognitive therapy.
-While I will often work with pre-teens and adolescents in individual therapy, I also include parents and at times the entire family system in the treatment, depending on the situation.
+While I will often work with tweens and teens in individual therapy, I also include parents and other family members in the treatment, depending on the situation.
 This may entail bringing a parent into the last 5-10 minutes of a weekly individual session or scheduling monthly parent or family meetings.
 No matter how I include the parents, I ensure it is done in a way that balances the privacy and confidentiality of the child or teen, with the need for parental involvement to support the treatment.
 If the issue is impacting the entire family system -- i.e. family conflict, separation/divorce, remarriage, new sibling or other transition -- the mode of treatment may be primarily family sessions, rather than individual work.

-If you feel your child, teen or family is struggling, please do not hesitate to contact me to discuss the best way to address the problem.
+If you feel your child, teen or family is struggling, please don't hesitate to contact me to discuss the best way to address the problem.
+Currently, I have a 5-6 month wait for after-school appointments, but do have morning and early afternoon openings available.